chetanft/courier-integration/README.md

 ### Viewing Couriers

-1. Navigate to the "View Couriers" page
-2. Select a courier from the list
+1. From the home page, click on a courier card
-3. View courier details, field mappings, and linked clients
+2. View courier details, field mappings, and linked clients
-4. Generate JavaScript configuration files
+3. Generate JavaScript configuration files

 ## Project Structure